 - Cape York — Cook, Aurukun and Torres.

-Cairns services 2,400 km of Far North Queensland’s coastline — to the tip of Cape York Peninsula, and around the Gulf of Carpentaria to the Northern Territory border.
+As a major regional centre, Cairns services 2,400 km of Far North Queensland’s coastline — to the tip of Cape York Peninsula, and around the Gulf of Carpentaria to the Northern Territory border.

 Leading agricultural export products include raw sugar, live cattle, horticulture (mangoes, avocadoes, lychees and coffee) and tropical pasture seed.
 Peanuts and macadamias are sent to South East Queensland for processing and export.
-Some vegetables like potatoes are exported to Papua New Guinea.

-A small food manufacturing sector produces mostly dried tropical fruits, a large range of fruit wines and liqueurs, Australian native fruit condiments, vanilla bean and flavoured products and specialty cheeses.
+A small food-manufacturing sector produces mostly dried tropical fruits, a large range of fruit wines and liqueurs, Australian native fruit condiments, vanilla bean and flavoured products, and specialty cheeses.